dhiway/dhiway.github.io/privacy_seqr.md

 For the purposes of this Privacy Policy, the words “us”, “we”, and “our” refer to the Company and all references to “you”, “your” or “user”, as applicable mean the person who accesses, uses and/or participates in the Application in any manner or capacity.

-The protection and security of your personal information is one of our top priorities and we have taken all necessary and reasonable measures to protect the confidentiality of the user information and its transmission through the internet.
+We have taken all the necessary and resonable measures to protect and secure your personal information and maintain the confidentiality of the user information and its transmission over the internet.

 ### **We’re committed to protecting your privacy and collecting only the minimum amount of info needed to provide our software and services.
 Your use of the Services indicates you agree to this policy and our [Terms of Service](https://github.com/dhiway/dhiway.github.io/blob/master/eula_seqr.md).**